netmute/csv_builder/README.md

+**Important Note** This fork removes the reliance on iconv but makes Ruby 1.9.x a hard requirement since it uses String#force_encoding.
+This has not been reconciled with the source for Ruby 1.8.x support... yet.

 **Important Note** Though I did not write this code, I did convert it to a gem and I'm currently the sole owner on rubygems.
 With Joel Chippindale's approval I've taken over defacto maintainership of this gem.
 My use case is primarily under rails 3, and the current version is not backwards compatible, but I will maintain a 2.3.x branch as well